 A couple of odds and ends

 To whet the appetite: This photo was taken at Bertsdorf in October 2016, on the Zittauer Schmalspurbahn in Saxony, Germany, near the borders with Poland and the Czech Republic.
 It is the only place we are aware of where you can regularly see two steam trains departing at the same time.

-If you have looked at the travel pages you will know that most involve travelling by train, and Ted and I have enjoyed many of the classic rail journeys in Western Europe.
+If you have looked at the travel pages you will know that most of our journeys involve travelling by train.
 We prefer local trains to high speed trains, to see more of the country at a reasonable pace.
-In cities, a few hours travelling around by tram, bus, or metro, away from the tourist sites, is a good way to get the feel of the place.
 And travelling by public transport means we can have a beer or two along the way.
-This page focuses on travel by train and other public transport, with an emphasis on some of the more unusual journeys:
+This page focuses on travel by train and other public transport, with an emphasis on some of the more unusual journeys.

 Above is a FEVE railcar which makes the seven-hour journey along the north coast of Spain from Ferrol to Oviedo.

 - Away from the mainline – railway journeys: This is a collection of journeys, by local train, city transport, tourist or heritage railway.
 Away from the main line – railway journeys

 - Away from the rush hour – railway stations: A selection of the more unusual and out of the way stations which we have visited on our travels.
 Away from the rush hour – railway stations